mui/material-ui/docs/src/pages/customization/components/components.md

 <p class="description">You can easily customize the appearance of a Material-UI component.</p>

-As components can be used in different contexts, there are several approaches to this.
+As components can be used in different contexts, there are several approaches to customizing them.
 Going from the narrowest use-case to the broadest, these are:

 1. [One-time customization](#1-one-time-customization)
 1. [Reusable style overrides](#2-reusable-style-overrides)